intel-analytics/ipex-llm/docs/readthedocs/README.md

 make html
 ```
 > **Tips**: If you meet building error `Notebook error: Pandoc wasn't found`, try `conda install pandoc` to resolve it.

+> **Note**: The built files inside `docs/readthedocs/_build/html` dictionary should not be commited, they are only for testing purposes.

 ### 3. Test the documentation
 To view the documentation locally, you could set up a testing server: